Skip to content

 How to Use Fast User Switching in Windows 11

-Fast User Switching in Windows 11 lets you quickly switch between different user accounts on your PC without needing to log out completely.
+Fast User Switching in Windows 11 allows you to switch between different user accounts on your PC without logging out of your current session.

 Why Use Fast User Switching?